 Understanding risk is vital for sound and cost-effective decision-making and for establishing a technical risk picture for the entire asset lifecycle.

-Risk assessment is the overall process of identifying and analysing risk, and evaluating how it might be modified to satisfy regulatory and corporate criteria.
+Risk assessment is the overall process of identifying and analysing risk, and evaluating how it might be modified maintain appropriate levels of safety and to satisfy regulatory and corporate criteria.

 You may need to demonstrate acceptable risk levels during the approval of major hazard plant construction plans, or when making significant changes to operations (including plant modification) or manning levels.